enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 ``AMR``, ``Hydro``, etc.)  Additionally, you should see a file called ``test_results.txt``, which contains a summary of the test runs and which ones failed and why.

-By default, the testing suite does not expect bitwise agreement between the gold standard and your results, due to compiler, architecture and operating system differences between versions of enzo.
-There must be a significant difference between your result and the gold standard for you to fail any tests, thus you should be passing all of the tests.
-If you are not, then examine more closely what modifications you made to the enzo source which caused the test failure.
-If this is a fresh version of enzo that you grabbed and compiled, then you should write the enzo-dev@googlegroups.com email list with details of your test run (computer os, architecture, version of enzo, version of yt, what test failed, what error message you received), so that we can address this issue.

 My tests are failing and I don't know why
 -----------------------------------------